paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100-cyber-security-research-and-development.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 107–305, Nov.
 27, 2002, 116 Stat.
-2367, which is classified principally to this chapter.
+2367, known as the Cyber Security Research and Development Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7401 of this title](./chapter-100-cyber-security-research-and-development.md#section-7401).

 <a id="section-7410"></a>